Cosmic structure from the path integral of classical mechanics and its comparison to standard perturbation theory: Theoretical Framework

+This straightforwardly generalizes to arbitrary $n$-point functions.
 In the following, we will omit the parametric argument on observables whenever there is no danger of confusion.
 An important example for an ``observable'' of interest is the Klimontovich phase-space density

 where $x = (\vec{q},\vec{p})^\transp$.
 From this we can take momentum moments to get e.\,g.~the particle number density $\rho$, momentum density $\vPi$, and the stress tensor $\mat{T}$,

 In homogeneous systems, we are often interested in the statistics of fluctuations around a mean value.
 For the density, for example, we have